Body

 • Individuals taking blood thinning medication (Coumadin®/warfarin), must have regular blood tests reviewed.
 It is helpful for patients to bring these results to each appointment.

-• Other medications, including Aspirin, that are taken to prevent blood from clotting or medications used for arthritis pain, like Ibuprofen, can increase the risk of bleeding in the area of injection.
+• Other medications that are taken to prevent blood from clotting (such as aspirin) or medications used for arthritis pain (such as ibuprofen) can increase the risk of bleeding in the area of the injection.

 What are the most common side effects of injections with botulinum toxin?